SmithsonianWorkshops/2018-06-12-nmnh/index.md

 </div> {% comment %} End of 'editor' section. {% endcomment %}

 <div id="terminal"> {% comment %} Start of 'terminal' section. {% endcomment %}
-  <h3>Terminal emulator</h3>
+  <h3>Terminal Emulator</h3>

   <p>
     We'll be do much of the work in this workshop using the Smithsonian Hydra computing cluster.
-The connection to Hydra is through a termainl emulator on your computer you will use to log into the system.
+The connection to Hydra is through a terminal emulator on your computer you will use to log into the system.
 Mac and Linux systems have a terminal emulator built-in.
 In Windows you'll need to download a program that allows connections via ssh.
 The built-in Windows command